nickjbrowning/cscs-docs/docs/software/container-engine.md

 ### AWS OFI NCCL Hook

 The [AWS OFI NCCL plugin](https://github.com/aws/aws-ofi-nccl) is a software extension that allows the [NCCL](https://developer.nvidia.com/nccl) and [RCCL](https://rocm.docs.amd.com/projects/rccl/en/latest/) libraries to use libfabric as a network provider and, through libfabric, to access the Slingshot high-speed interconnect.
+Also see [NCCL][ref-communication-nccl] and [libfabric][ref-communication-libfabric] for more information on using the libraries on Alps.

 The Container Engine includes a hook program to inject the AWS OFI NCCL plugin in containers; since the plugin must also be compatible with the GPU programming software stack being used, the `com.hooks.aws_ofi_nccl.variant` annotation is used to specify a plugin variant suitable for a given container image.
 At the moment of writing, 4 plugin variants are configured: `cuda11`, `cuda12` (to be used on NVIDIA GPU nodes), `rocm5`, and `rocm6` (to be used on AMD GPU nodes alongside RCCL).